FlowRunner-AI/docs/automations/content/reference/external-callback-trigger.md

 ![trigger authentication type](../images/trigger-auth-type.png)

-With this setting, any callback request lacking a valid user reference through the `user-token` HTTP header will not activate the trigger.
+With this setting, the trigger will activate only when a callback has a valid user reference through the `user-token` HTTP header.
 Additionally, you can specify the security roles that the referenced user must possess.
 This selection is made in the `Required Roles` drop-down list:

 ![trigger required roles](../images/trigger-required-roles.png)